-One of the primary challenges in quantum computing is determining observables of interest while using circuits with as few qubits and quantum gates as possible.
-This minimal resource strategy is necessary due to the limitations of noise and decoherence~\cite{leymann2020bitter}.

 There are several efficient algorithms that determine energy levels on a quantum computer using the complex phases produced during the time evolution of quantum states~\cite{Kitaev:1995qy,Abrams:1997gk,dorner2009optimal,Svore:2013fci,Choi:2020pdg,RuizGuzman:2021qyj,Qian:2021wya,Bee-Lindgren:2022nqb,Cohen:2023rhd}.
-The time evolution operator for time duration $t$ corresponds to the exponential of the Hamiltonian, $\expm{-iHt}$.
-This is implemented as a product of evolution operators for small time steps $dt$, $\expm{-iHdt}\cdots \expm{-iHdt}$.
-Each term $U(dt) = \expm{-iHdt}$ can be approximated as a product of exponentials of the individual terms comprising $H$.
-This approximation becomes exact in the limit $dt \rightarrow 0$ and is known as a Trotter product~\cite{trotter1959product}, and the generalization to products with higher-order errors in $dt$ are called Trotter-Suzuki formulae~\cite{Suzuki:1976,Suzuki:1993,childs2021theory}.

-The desired energies $E_k$ are determined by setting $\expm{-iE_kdt}$ equal to the eigenvalues of $U(dt)$ and extrapolating to the limit $dt \rightarrow 0$.
-Data from small $dt$ are often not possible due to the large number of quantum gates required.
-Several polynomial interpolation and extrapolation methods have therefore been developed~\cite{Endo:2019,vazquez2022enhancing,Rendon:2022csn}.
-In the following, we use PMMs to determine $E_k$ and compare with polynomial interpolation methods.
+We consider the problem of extrapolating to $dt=0$ given data of energies for $dt\le\pi/||H||^2_2$.
+The Hamiltonian considered in this work is the one-dimensional Heisenberg model with an antisymmetric spin-exchange term known as the Dzyaloshinskii-Moriya (DM) interaction term with periodic boundary conditions.